Jeff Varner Calls His Public Outing Of ‘Survivor’ Co-Star Zeke Smith The ‘Worst Decision’ Of His Life

 In a guest blog for the Hollywood Reporter, Zeke Smith revealed that while he has forgiven him, he is no longer in contact with Jeff Varner.

-“if we’re being perfectly honest with one another, I’ve struggled with that forgiveness in the months following,” Smith wrote.”
+“If we’re being perfectly honest with one another, I’ve struggled with that forgiveness in the months following,” Smith wrote.”
 I can’t foresee us sipping martinis together in Fire Island.”

-Zeke went on to say that he can forgive the “personal slight ” of Varner outing him, what he can’t get past is his former co-star’s “willingness to deploy such a dangerous stereotype on a global platform.”
+Zeke went on to say that while he can forgive the “personal slight” of Varner outing him on national TV, what he can’t get past is his former co-star’s “willingness to deploy such a dangerous stereotype on a global platform.”

 “Forgiveness does not require friendship,” Zeke wrote.
 “Forgiveness requires hope.
 Hope that he understands the injury he caused and does not inflict it upon others.
 Hope that whatever torments his soul will plague him no more.
 I have hope for Jeff Varner.
 I just choose to hope from afar, thank you very much.”